vasusharma7/mongo-utils/README.md

 - _uploadToDatabase_ - To upload Data(in json) to MongoDB instances.
 - _transferData_ - To transfer data from one MongoDB instance to another

-Import necessary functions from mongoutils as
+Import necessary functions from mongo-assist as

-`import { transferData, downloadData, uploadToDatabase } from "mongoutils";`
+`import { transferData, downloadData, uploadToDatabase } from "mongo-assist";`

 #### downloadData() function can be used as -